 Still, 7 million Americans age 65 and older suffer with MDD.
 In fact, the one silver lining about being an older person with depression is if you’ve experienced low mood and loss of interest before, you have a better chance of recognizing the symptoms again.

 This go-round, symptoms may occur with other medical illnesses such as cancer, diabetes, cardiac problems, and Parkinson's disease—depression can make these conditions worse, and vice versa.
 There is also one subtype of depression that's unique to older adults: When a person age 60+ develops late-onset depression for the first time, it’s often due to vascular disease that restricts blood flow to their brain.
 This is a condition called vascular depression.
-Unfortunately, this type of depression comes with side effects: People who experience vascular depression have a higher risk of heart disease and stroke than the average person.

 What Are the Symptoms of Seasonal Affective Disorder (SAD)?

 Your symptoms of depression may match MDD but they begin and end during a specific season every year—usually winter but it can happen in summer too—and disappear during other seasons.
-This needs to happen for at least two years for a diagnosis.
+This needs to happen for at least two consecutive years for a diagnosis.

 What About the Symptoms of Other Types of Depression?